-Because of limited space, the free tickets must be obtained before each performance.
-Details of ticketing shortly.
+Because of limited space, the free places must be booked before each performance.
+Ring Dudley Archives (01384) 812770 or send an email.
 The play is suitable for adults and sixteen plus.

 Surnamed Africanus, the first part of my Arts-friendly Archives project, had three well-received performances.
 Additionally the production was filmed by Wolverhampton University’s Phil Nichols and his students and the video will be premièred as part of the WOLF (Wolverhampton Original Literature Festival) programme at Wolverhampton Archives, all day, on Saturday 28th January 2017.
 See the WOLF programme or this site nearer the time for further details.